the13fools/lets-get-lost/pages/circus.md

 <script src="{{ site.baseurl }}/public/js/lib/three.min.js"></script>
 <script type="text/javascript" src="{{ site.baseurl }}/public/js/spring-system.js"></script>

 Ok, so let's recap.
-The first three chapters respectively touched on ideas from topology, numerical analysis, and the physics of waves.
-In this chapter, we will unite these ideas by moving up into the third dimension.
+In the first two chapters we developed a physics engine, and used it to simulate a string with mass as a way of studying the physics of waves.
+In this chapter we will build on this work by moving up into the third dimension.

 <div style="margin: 0px auto; text-align: center;">
 <iframe src="https://player.vimeo.com/video/103736199" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>